General Release Notes for Adobe Experience Manager 6.5

 The Quickstart uses Eclipse Jetty 9.4.15 as servlet engine.

 - For optimal performance, override default GC values with other values.
-For more information, please see the Install & Update section.
+For more information, see the install and update section.

-- Java 11 and Java 8 maintenance updates will be distributed by Adobe for customer usage in AEM-related projects, when not publicly available from Oracle
+- Java 11 and Java 8 maintenance updates are distributed by Adobe for customer usage in AEM-related projects, when not publicly available from Oracle.

 - There are now two versions of the Uberjar , a recommended version with public interfaces that are not marked for deprecation, as well as a version that includes interfaces marked for deprecation.